 Not only that, but it is very compatible with other IT software, so it won’t cause problems when you introduce it to the office.
 You can use it effectively with your existing infrastructure with almost no growing pains at all.

 The pricing of the software is based on what you and your business need.
-The customer service staff will work with you to ensure you get the package that fits with your business.
+The customer service staff will work with you to ensure you get the package that fits your business.